sctthffnr/frontend-optimized/README.md

 Then, I used this variable in the original line of code:

 `var phase = Math.sin((scrollTop / 1250) + (i % 5));`

+Added `will-change: transform` to mover class in style.css